 AlfaOBD is a software for the diagnostics of the vehicles produced by Fiat Chrysler Automobiles (FCA) group.
-1994-2021 Fiat / Alfa Romeo / Lancia cars produced in 1994-2017, and Chrysler / Dodge / Ram / Jeep cars of model years 2005-2017 are supported.
-Although the software is primarily targeted for car owners, it provides many of the features of professional scanners.
+1994-2021 Fiat / Alfa Romeo / Lancia cars, and 2005-2021 Chrysler / Dodge / Ram / Jeep cars are supported.
+Although the software is primarily targeted for car owners, it provides many of the features of the professional scanners.

-AlfaOBD natively supports Electronic control units installed in FCA group cars.
-Native support differs AlfaOBD from many other diagnostic applications providing OBD II generic support limited with engine and transmission modules and sometimes to the ABS.
+AlfaOBD natively supports the Electronic Control Units (ECU) installed on the FCA group vehicles.
+The native support differs AlfaOBD from the OBDII / EOBD diagnostic applications providing a limited access to the engine and transmission modules and sometimes to the ABS.

-AlfaOBD is supported on Windows PC and Android devices.
+The AlfaOBD software is supported on the Windows PC and Android platforms.

 The power of a professional diagnostic tool - in your pocket: